How to rent an industrial unit in the UK?

 Get some proposals

-There is often a difference between the quoting rent and the rent at which a deal can be struck.
+There is often a difference between the quoting rent and the actual rent that can be agreed upon.
 Ask for a proposal you can consider and make sure it covers all the key cost areas.
 It’s a good idea to request a proposal that you can carefully review and ensure includes all the important cost factors.
 This will help you understand the complete picture before making a decision.

 Read between the lines